org-trello/org-trello.github.io/rationale.md

 Everybody wins!

-Org-trello, org minor mode for buffer to sync with trello and back.
+Org-trello, org minor mode to sync with trello and back.